-- The owner knew the cat was dangerous or aggressive, and
+- knew the cat was dangerous or aggressive, and

-- The owner failed to restrain the cat or provide adequate notice of its dangerous tendencies.1
+- failed to restrain the cat or provide adequate notice of its dangerous tendencies.1

-Compensatory damages for cat bites in California can include:
+Compensatory damages for cat bite lawsuits in California can include:

 To help you better understand damages in cat bite lawsuits, our California personal injury lawyers discuss, below: